patsobo/grading-tool/README.md

 - the output of the program (if the assignment has a Swing GUI, it will display that; otherwise, console output will just be printed in a new terminal window)
 - the results of junit tests, if any
 - a text editor (default sublime) will display the source code for the grader to review

-The original window will then post the user's comment.
-From there, a bunch of prompts appear sequentially.
+- the original window will display the user's submission comment

+From there, a bunch of prompts appear sequentially in the original window.
 First, there is a prompt for inputting a comment, and after that for inputting a grade.
 After that is a prompt for inputting the partner's name (which should be in the comment).
 The tool will make sure this person exists before accepting the input.
 His/her grade will automatically be updated as well.

+If something went wrong during this process that the tool can't handle, and the grader can't make a fair grade using the tool, the grade can be skipped by just leaving it blank and pressing enter.
+Then, after all the grading is done, the grader can navigate to the user's directory inside the newly created `submissions/` directory and check it out or run that project on Eclipse independently.
+Then they can go to Canvas and update the grade manually.

 After all this, the tool will close all the opened windows, and move on to the next ungraded submission.